 The attorney for the grocery store filed a motion to set aside the default judgment, arguing that there were procedural errors and that the failure to respond should be overlooked because of “excusable neglect.”
 The trial court did not agree.
 The grocery store later appealed the decision, but the appellate court affirmed the decision and the plaintiff was allowed to keep the award.

-Default judgments are not typically favored
+Default judgments are not typically favored for most cases

 A default judgment is considered an extreme remedy.
 Although the rules provide for default judgments, courts do not typically favor them because the purpose of litigation is to allow both sides of a dispute the opportunity to represent themselves and present their side.
 Nevertheless, an appellate court will generally not reverse a default judgment unless there was some procedural error or a legitimate reason why the other party failed to timely respond to the lawsuit.